The neutered role of today’s bank manager: a painting by numbers

 Using lenders' earnings multipliers, we secure your mortgage based on your annualised contract rate.

 What's a multiplier?
 It helps work out how much you can afford.
 As a guide, it's four-and-a-half (sometimes even five) times your annualised salary.
-Mm, it may be easier to show you in an example.
+It may be easier to show you in an example.

 Example: how lenders assess a contractor's mortgage affordability